Chicken Shawarma and roasted cauliflower rice with parsley, dried apricots and cranberries.

-There’s a healthy list of spices in this recipe, which was inspired by this chicken shawarma recipe.
-I did leave out black pepper, but feel free to add a teaspoon of ground black pepper to the spice blend.
+There’s a healthy list of spices in this recipe, however I did leave out black pepper, but feel free to add a teaspoon of ground black pepper to the spice blend.

 One last thing: here’s a video on two ways to smash garlic.
 I remove the skin by pressing the garlic cloves with a knife, and then toss the garlic in the food processor with the spices.

 If it’s not summer by you, or you don’t have a grill, feel free to cook the chicken at a broil setting in your oven: broil the chicken thighs for 8 to 10 minutes on each side.